RaiMan/SikuliX-2014/JRubyGem/README.md

 ## Special for Ruby

-* After 'include SikuliX4Ruby' it is possible to use “undotted” methods.
+* After 'include Sikulix' it is possible to use “undotted” methods.
 E.g. click(), exists(), etc in global context.
 * Registration of hot-keys:

     ```ruby